What Is Central Locking

 It works using electrical wiring to send signals that differ depending on whether the system is being locked or unlocked.
 These signals are then acted upon by a component called an actuator, which is the part that implements the action and unlocks or locks the doors.

-What Causes Faulty Central Locking?
+Causes of Faulty Central Locking

 Speaking of which, it’s often a failing actuator that results in a faulty central locking.
 Because this component utilises physical components like pistons and gears, it really is at the heart of the whole operation.
 Therefore, when it gives out on you, it prevents the entire central locking system from working.